aboutcoders/job-bundle/Resources/docs/validation.md

     }
 ```

-With this you would define that both parameters must be set.
+As you can see, the number of elements returned in the array matches the number of parameters of the job.
+Each array element can be a single constraint or an array of constraints.
+The previous example adds the constraint that both parameters `$type` and `$number` cannot be empty.

+Please also note that the constraint provider inherits from `AbstractConstraintProvider`.
+This provider defines a default priority of `-1`;

 ## Registering a Constraint Provider

 You need to register your constraint provider within the container.
-The constraints will then be registered for the job types.
+The constraints will then be registered for the according job types.

 ```yml
 # app/config/services.yml